gobeyondidentity/developer-docs/docs/integration-guides/next-auth.md

 1. The `useEffect` is only called once on page load.
 In this function, we initialize the Beyond Identity SDK and use `embedded.isAuthenticateUrl` to check if the current page that was redirected to is in fact a valid `bi-authenticate` URL.

-2. If the URL is valid, we pull the URL using `window.location.href` and pass that directly into `biAuthenticate` in step 3.
+2. If the URL is valid, the URL using `window.location.href` is passed directly into `biAuthenticate` in step 3.

 3. `biAuthenticate` calls `embedded.authenticate` with a valid `bi-authenticate` URL.
 This function performs a challenge/response against a passkey bound to your browser.
 Note that the callback in `embedded.authenticate` contains logic in order to prompt a user to select a passkey if there is more than one.